 PXL vs. PSLXL - Technology name for combination of SecureXL and PSL.
 PXL was renamed to PSLXL in R80.20.
 This is from my point of view the politically correct better term.

-Medium Path (CPASXL) - Now also CPAS use the SecureXL path in R80.20.
+Medium path (CPASXL) - Now also CPAS use the SecureXL path in R80.20.
 CPAS works through the F2F path in R80.10 and R77.30.
 Now CPASXL is offered in SecureXL path in R80.20.
 This should lead to a higher performance.
 Check Point Active Streaming active streaming allow the changing of data and play the role of “man in the middle”.
 Several protocols uses CPAS, for example: Client Authentication, VoIP (SIP, Skinny/SCCP, H.323, etc.), Data Leak Prevention (DLP) blade, Security Servers processes, etc. I think it's not to be underestimated in tuning.

 Slow path or Firewall path (F2F) - Packet flow when the SecureXL device is unable to process the packet.
 The packet is passed on to the CoreXL layer and then to one of the Core FW instances for full processing.
 This path also processes all packets when SecureXL is disabled.

-Note: Theoretically and practically there are even more than these three paths.
+Note to Falcon Cards: Theoretically and practically there are even more than these three paths.
 This has to do with the offloading of SAM and Falcon cards (new in R80.20) and with QXL (Quality of Service) and other SecureXL technologies.
 It's beyond the scope of this one.

 CoreXL is a performance-enhancing technology for Security Gateways on multi-CPU-core processing platforms.
 CoreXL enhances Security Gateway performance by enabling the processing CPU cores to concurrently perform multiple tasks.
 CoreXL provides almost linear scalability of performance, according to the number of processing CPU cores on a single machine.
 The increase in performance is achieved without requiring any changes to management or to network topology.